carbon-design-system/rfcs/text/0000-monorepo.md

 The repo itself will be bootstrapped using a combination of [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) and [Lerna](https://lernajs.io).
 We will configure yarn to have an offline mirror at `.yarn-offline-mirror` to enable deployments in CI without having to touch the live registry.

-At the top-level of the project, the folder structure would look like:
+At the top-level of the project, the folder structure would roughly look like:

 ```
 .
-├── .git
 ├── .yarn-offline-mirror
 ├── .yarnrc
 ├── lerna.json